 Q: How many hours do I need before each module?
 All of this has been outlined in your training and is also located on the IITAP website, please refer and defer to their information here: www.iitap.com

 Q: I am an addict in recovery or a partner in recovery, can part of our work be about my healing and therapy?
-Congratulations on your commitment to self care and recovery, healing takes courage and I commend you.
-As your CSAT supervisor, I will be providing non-therapy supervision.
+I honor your commitment to self care and recovery as healing takes courage.
+As your CSAT and/or CPTT supervisor, I will be providing non-therapy supervision.
 We may discuss counter transference and other challenges, but I do not provide focused therapy to the candidates I supervise as it places me in a dual relationship and crosses ethical boundaries.

 Q: Do I only work with one supervisor?
 I believe working with more than one supervisor is enriching to the candidate as they come away with various perspectives and tools that no single supervisor can provide.
 I encourage the candidates I work with to seek group supervision and/or non-primary supervision beyond our work together.

-Q: What if after meeting a couple of times it doesn't feel like a good fit?
+Q: What if after meeting for a couple of supervisions it doesn't feel like a good fit?
 Above all else, I want the candidates I work with to feel supported, at ease, and encouraged.
-If it does not feel like a good fit (for either of us), I support us working together to find supervisor who is a better fit for you.
+If it does not feel like a good fit for either of us, I support us working together to find supervisor who is a better fit for you.